 Fly fishing is a great way to catch trout at this time of the year and I use multiple fly fishing methods.

 The tight line method known as euro nymphing should be your first choice since it allows you to find out if there are any trout feeding at different levels and you can fish in the shallow clear water without spooking trout with a big indicator.

-I will often use bright visible fly on the upper leader and more subtle nymphs like Frenchie fly on the lower part of the leader.
+I will often use bright visible flies on the upper part of the leader and more subtle nymphs like a Frenchie fly on the lower part of the leader.

 Dry Fly Tactics For Late Summer Trout